 Domestication in dogs began between 15.000 and 32.000 years ago in South East Asia.
-Wolves and human settlers had lived side by side for centuries before that, but 15.000 years ago a wolf tic decided to have her puppies a little closer to the human settlers.
-A human, unknown if female or male, grew close to the wolf tic and started feeding her and helping with the care of the wolf puppies.
+Wolves and human settlers had lived side by side for centuries before that.
+However, 15.000 years ago the story goes that a female wolf decided to have her puppies a little closer to the human settlers.
+A human, unknown if female or male, grew close to the wolf and started feeding her and helping with the care of her puppies.
 A strong bond grew between them.

-This continued for generations until no one remembered the settler life with the wild wolves around them.
+This continued for generations until no one remembered the settler life with wild wolves around them.
 Now it was dogs, sleeping next to their humans inside the hut and eating off the same plates.

 But the dogs were not the only ones who evolved.
-Humans have over the same generations learned how to communicate with and understand dogs.
+Humans had, over the same generations, learned how to communicate with and understand dogs.
 A hunter who was not able to understand his dog would often come home empty handed.

-But have humans now gone too far in dog domestication?
+Have humans now gone too far in dog domestication?

-Not many dogs nowadays get the social stimulation they would get when roaming freely around the farm.
-This has led to behavior problems not seen before in the history of the dog.
-Now we have dogs with separation anxiety, OCD, aggression and in general trouble both communicating and understanding them properly.
+Not many dogs nowadays get the social stimulation they would get, when roaming freely around the farm.
+This has led to behaviour problems not seen before in the history of the dog.
+Now we have dogs with separation anxiety, OCD, aggression.
+In general we struggle both communicating and understanding them properly.

 We expect our dogs to learn new commands such as sit, down and stay.
-They are also expected to behave perfectly when outside with us – not pulling the leash, no barking and absolutely no mingling with other dogs showing the slightest bit of uncertainty or aggression.
+They are also expected to behave perfectly when outside with us.
+No pulling the leash, no barking and absolutely no mingling with other dogs if they show the slightest bit of uncertainty or aggression.

-Finally, it can lead people to just buy that dog because it is popular, without knowing what type of needs the dog has.
-This can lead to extensive behavior problems as the humans are incapable of fulfilling their dogs needs as we see more and more off.
-Many dogs are left in shelters as, or put down due to extensive health problems from poor or extensive breeding.
+Finally, it can lead people to just buy that dog because it is popular, not knowing what type of needs the dog has.
+This can lead to extensive behaviour problems, as the humans are incapable of fulfilling their dogs needs.
+Many dogs are left in shelters or put down due to extensive health problems from poor or extensive breeding.

 Is the mutualistic symbiosis then really true?
-Or could it be that humans are now affecting the dog’s evolution in a negative way and that neither can keep up with the pace we humans have set for the dog’s evolution and domestication?
+Or could it be that humans are now affecting the dog’s evolution in a negative way?
+And that neither can keep up with the pace we humans have set for the dog’s evolution and domestication?